 - Bipolar disorder.
 Research suggests that taking flaxseed oil daily for 16 weeks does not improve symptoms of mania or depression in children with bipolar disorder.

 - High cholesterol.
 Early research suggests that taking flaxseed oil daily for 3 months lowers total cholesterol in people with high cholesterol.
 However, this early research is not reliable.
-More high-quality evidence suggests that flaxseed oil does not reduce cholesterol levels in people with high cholesterol and high triglycerides.
+More reliable research suggests that flaxseed oil does not reduce cholesterol levels in people with high cholesterol and high triglycerides.
 When taken in combination with safflower oil, flaxseed oil seems to modestly reduce total and low-density lipoprotein (LDL or "bad") cholesterol in people with at least one risk factor for heart disease.
 But the combination of oils does not seem to work as well as canola oil that has been enriched with docosahexaenoic acid (DHA).

 - Rheumatoid arthritis (RA).
 Taking flaxseed oil daily for 3 months does not seem to improve symptoms of pain and stiffness, and has no effect on laboratory tests that measure the severity of RA.